-To understand whether or not self-insurance is a good idea for you, it helps to understand first what insurance is all about.
-There are many tricks or tips you can use to save money on your insurance premiums to help you understand how to look at your personal situation in order to decide if self-insurance is a good idea for you or not.
+When understanding whether or not self-insurance is a good idea for you, it helps first to understand what insurance is all about.
+There are many tricks or tips you can use to save money on your insurance premiums to help you understand how to look at your situation to decide if self-insurance is a good idea for you.